Anteneh2121/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 7-movethatfile moves the file betty from /tmp/ to /tmp/my_direcctory File 8-firstdelete deletes he file betty
 File 9-firstdirdeletion deletes the directory my_directories that is in the /tmp directory.
+File 10-back writes a script that changes the working directory to the previous one